tweag/nickel/doc/manual/typing.md

 Until now, we have written the statically typed `filter` examples using statically typed blocks that enclosed both the definition of `filter` and the call sites.
-More realistically, `filter` would be a statically typed library function (it is actually part of the standard library as `array.filter`) and likely be called from dynamically typed configuration files.
+More realistically, `filter` would be a statically typed library function (it is actually part of the standard library as `std.array.filter`) and likely be called from dynamically typed configuration files.
 In this situation, the call site escapes the typechecker.
 Thus, without an additional mechanism, static typing would only ensure that the implementation of `filter` doesn't